NetworkBlockDevice/nbd/doc/proto.md

 transmission phase consists of a series of transactions, where the client submits requests and the server sends corresponding replies with either a single simple reply or a series of one or more structured reply chunks per request.
-The phase continues until either side closes the connection.
+The phase continues until either side terminates transmission; this can be performed cleanly only by the client.

 Note that without client negotiation, the server MUST use only simple replies, and that it is impossible to tell by reading the server